axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/policy-features/README.md

 # axa-policy-features-item

-You have to set `axa-policy-features-item` as childs of `axa-polica-features`.
+You have to set `axa-policy-features-item` as childs of `axa-policy-features`.
 It renders a icon on top, a headline and a description text.
 Usage see examples above.

 ## Properties